 Camins al Grau is especially great if you’re a repeat visitor or want to be within biking distance from both the city center and the beach.

 This area is great for families due to the proximity to parks and the City of Arts and Sciences.
-But it can also be a wonderful choice for couples looking to splurge on a romantic getaway.
+But it can also be an excellent choice for couples looking to splurge on a romantic getaway.

 - Ilunion Aqua 4 (4 stars) – stylish rooms and a 1-star Michelin restaurant on the 9th floor.
 Located in the Aqua Commercial Center